zenml-io/zenml/docs/book/user-guide/starter-guide/fetching-pipelines.md

 ### Artifact Information

-Regardless as to how one fetches it, each artifact contains a lot of general information about the artifact as well as datatype specific metadata and visualizations.
+Regardless of how one fetches it, each artifact contains a lot of general information about the artifact as well as datatype-specific metadata and visualizations.

 #### Metadata